Consensys-Network-State/signet-veramo/README.md

 You can create additional identities in order to have multiple credential issuance personas:

+`npx tsx ./src/create-identifier.ts partyA`
-`npx tsx ./src/create-identifier.ts foo`
+`npx tsx ./src/create-identifier.ts partyB`
-`npx tsx ./src/create-identifier.ts bar`
+`npx tsx ./src/create-identifier.ts partyC`

 You can list the currently-defined identities like this: